dagger/dagger/docs/guides/code/1231-always-execute.md

 }
 ```

-:::warning
+:::caution

-Any dependent actions will also be retriggered
+Any dependent actions will also be retriggered.

 :::